25 Travel Trailer Must-Haves to Get on the Road Now

 We have both a plastic and rubber set of wheel chocks.

-The rubber set above is more heavy-duty and superior, in our opinion.
-They give us a better sense of security than similar plastic chocks, especially on steeper inclines and in wet weather.
+The rubber set of chocks above is more heavy-duty and superior to the plastic version, in my opinion.
+They give us a better sense of security, especially on steeper inclines and in wet weather.

 16. Leveling System

 Some trailers and motorhomes will have level reading and even self-leveling built-in.
-If your RV doesn’t have leveling built-in, a popular system to install is the LevelMatePro.
+If your RV doesn’t have one, a popular system to install is the LevelMatePro.

 Level Mate Pro app running on iPhone.